Why Youth-Adult Partnership?

-Yet, time and time again, students are overlooked as co-constructors of learning and players in education redesign.
-Unfortunately, there remains a pervasive societal belief that high school students are too young, too immature, or not yet wise enough to contribute in a meaningful way.
-This could not be further from the truth.
+When the youth-adult team begins to discover what it cares about, begins to ask what’s possible, and has conversations that matter, the seeds for lasting change get planted.
+Unfortunately, this model is not always seen in schools.
+Instead, all too often, students are overlooked as co-constructors of learning and players in education redesign.
+There remains a pervasive societal belief that youth are not yet ready or wise enough to contribute in a meaningful way.
+After working with youth-adult teams for more than 12 years, we have learned that this could not be further from the truth.

-For youth, working closely with adults toward shared goals seeds the skills and confidence for lifelong learning and civic engagement.
-For adults, working closely with youth creates the opportunity to learn from the insights and unique perspectives of youth, often renewing their professional sense of purpose and shifting teaching toward more student-centered practices.
+For youth, working closely with adults toward shared goals fosters the skills and confidence for lifelong learning and civic engagement.
+For adults, working closely with youth creates the opportunity to learn from the insights and unique perspectives of youth, often renewing their professional sense of purpose as they shift teaching toward more student-centered practices.

 Communications wisdom tells us that the “messenger” matters in building public understanding and support for change.
-Because the public at large generally grossly underestimates the capacity of young people to take meaningful roles in shaping the world, students are often the “unanticipated messenger” in school change efforts – a powerful and largely untapped role.
 When young people address community groups, teachers or their peers on behalf of change, people often unlock their defenses.
 They remind us that, across generations, we share the deepest of desires regarding education, thereby opening the door for change.